conmaol/maglocunus/d/data_model.md

 A `data model` is a list of generic statements describing some aspect of the world.

+For example, here is a simple data model describing some aspects of the academic world:
+- Every student has exactly one surname.
+- Every student has exactly one date-of-birth.
+- Some students have taken courses.
+- Every course takes place in a specific year.

 - a vocabulary of entity types and relationships